Radar-999/Radar-999/README.md

 ## Projects

 - **[Bone Age CNN (2025)](https://github.com/Radar-999/boneage-cnn)**
-  I built this project independently after completing the neural networks portion of the MITx Machine Learning course, applying key concepts to real medical imaging data.
+  I developed this project independently and not as part of the MITx course “Introduction to Machine Learning with Python: Linear Models to Deep Learning.”
+  The project I chose applies neural network concepts to real medical imaging data.
   I trained and compared several CNN architectures for bone age prediction, experimenting with different activation functions and regularization techniques.